 Miscellaneous Modifiers

 Rabicano: Rabicano is a pattern that is often confused with true dark-headed roan.
-The rabicano gene, however, is entirely seperate from the roan gene, though it does create a pattern of white hairs that can be similar to roan.
-It is usually manifested as a sprinkling of white hairs radiating out from the horses flank, sometimes spreading across the barrel and onto the neck.
-Rabicanos also have a white-topped tail, known as a coon tail or skunk tail.
+It is usually manifested as a sprinkling of white hairs radiating out from a horse's flank, sometimes spreading across the barrel and onto the shoulder.
+Rabicanos also often have a white-topped tail, known as a coon tail or skunk tail.
 There is some thought that rabicano may be tied to or somehow related to sabino as the rabicano pattern is often found in conjunction with sabino.
 Rabicano can act an any coat color.

 This is Colorful Tour, a chestnut rabicano TB.